MatthewDittrich/lst_pt2/README.md

 ### Input

-As of June 3, 2025, this repository used the output from the LST OD-ntuple.
+As of June 3, 2025, this repository uses the output from the LST OD-ntuple.

 ### Running